mnguyen0226/coding-interview/src/courses/udemy_ds_&_a/graphs.md

     - Compact List

 - Breadth First Search: Convert the graph to tree and do level-search
-    - Visiting vertice + Exploring vertice = You visit a node, then explore it completely
+    - Visiting vertice + Exploring vertice = You visit a node, then explore it completely.

-- Depth First Search
+- Depth First Search - Similar to pre-order traversal in tree.
+    - Use Stack.
+    - When you visit the vertice, you visit the next vertice but not neccessary explore all the connection first.